NextGenCMB/delensalot/dev/README.rst

 dev
 =====

-Files related to direct dev of D.lensalot
+Files related to direct dev of delensalot